 Can You Reverse Heart Disease?

-Ornish agrees that for most people who are just looking to either prevent heart disease or slow it down, going entirely “Category 1” isn’t needed.
 “If you need to reverse a life-threatening illness, you’re well advised to live as much as you can on the healthiest end of the spectrum,” he says.
-“But if you’re just trying to stay healthy, it’s unsustainable to say, ‘Never eat certain foods.’
+“But if you’re just trying to stay healthy, it’s [unrealistic] to say, ‘Never eat certain foods.’
 It’s much more sustainable to just move in a healthier direction.”

 What if you slip up and eat something that’s really not heart-healthy, like a bacon cheeseburger or a doughnut?
 Get back on track.

 “Forgive yourself and move on," Ornish says.
 “If you indulge one day, then eat healthy the next.
 If you don’t exercise one day, do more the next.”